 The accompanying financial statements have been prepared on the accrual basis of accounting.

-The Museum reports information regarding its financial position and activities according to three classes of net assets - unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
+The Museum reports information regarding its financial position and activities according to two classes of net assets: net assets with donor-imposed restrictions and net assets without restrictions.